 The origins of Black History Month date back to 1926, when a historian named Carter G. Woodson spearheaded “Negro History Week.”

-The achievements of the Pullman Porter's Union represent a significant civil rights victory for both U.S. labor and the civil liberties of African-Americans.
+The achievements of the Pullman Porter's Union were a significant civil rights victory for both U.S. labor and the civil liberties of African-Americans.

-Ronald Reagan invoked Dr. King's legacy to suit his larger political and rhetorical aims, stripping the social critic of his radical and often controversial beliefs.
+Ronald Reagan invoked Dr. King's legacy to fit with his larger political and rhetorical aims.

 In one of the earliest examples of reparations, an ex-slave named Bertha petitioned the government and was granted an annuity.

 The daughter of a slave, Septima Clark graduated from college, became a teacher, and became a fierce advocate for social and cultural change.

 Historically black colleges and universities have also been on the forefront of fighting for desegregation.

 Katherine G. Johnson, Charles F. Bolden, Jeanette Epps, and roles of African Americans in NASA.

 Shirley Chisholm: the first black female U.S. Representative, first black major-party candidate for President, and the first Democratic Party woman to run.